waynegraham/registry.clir.org/_projects/2016-digitizing-the-hidden-history-of-modern-languages-l.md

 ---
 layout: project
-title: "Digitizing the Hidden History of Modern Languages, Literatures, and Linguistics"
+title: Digitizing the Hidden History of Modern Languages, Literatures, and Linguistics
 ---